scolladon/sfdx-git-delta/README.md

 ### Generate a comma-separated list of the added and modified Apex classes:

-Depending on your testing strategy, [you may be interested in generating a a comma-separated list of the added and modified Apex classes](https://github.com/scolladon/sfdx-git-delta/issues/126) (to use in the `sfdx force:source:deploy --testlevel RunSpecifiedTests` command, for example).
+Depending on your testing strategy, [you may be interested in generating a comma-separated list of the added and modified Apex classes](https://github.com/scolladon/sfdx-git-delta/issues/126) (to use in the `sfdx force:source:deploy --testlevel RunSpecifiedTests` command, for example).

 To cover this requirement, you can use a tool such as [yq](https://github.com/kislyuk/yq) to parse the content of the package.xml file produced by SGD: